China to encourage Taiwan's people to oppose independence

 Reacting after Tsai's speech, a senior Chinese official was quoted in state media outlet Xinhua as saying Beijing would "never tolerate" the island's separation.

+READ: China law requires Hong Kong to enact national security rules as soon as possible

+On Friday, China proposed new legislation for Hong Kong requiring it to quickly enact national security regulations, a move some see as contradicting the "one country, two systems" concept.

-Tsai and her Democratic Progressive Party won January's presidential and parliamentary elections by a landslide, vowing to stand up to China, which claims Taiwan as its own and says it would be brought under Beijing's control by force if needed.
+Tsai and her Democratic Progressive Party won January's presidential and parliamentary elections by a landslide, vowing to stand up to China.

+China believes Tsai is a separatist bent on Taiwan's independence.
+Tsai says Taiwan is already an independent country called the Republic of China.

+Taiwan has complained of increased Chinese military harassment since the novel coronavirus outbreak began, with fighter jets and naval vessels regularly approaching the island on drills China has described as routine.